-The Nursing Informatics program at Vanderbilt prepares advanced practice nurses to serve the profession of nursing by supporting the information processing needs of care and management, and by leading forward in nursing education through the use of information processing tools and technologies.
+The Nursing Informatics specialty at Vanderbilt prepares advanced practice nurses to serve the profession of nursing by supporting the information processing needs of care and management, and by leading forward in nursing education through the use of information processing tools and technologies.

 Our Faculty Make the Difference

 Dr. Trish Trangenstein, Professor of Nursing Informatics, is the Director of the Nursing Informatics specialty.
 She oversees online and distance learning support services for faculty and students.
 Dr. Trangenstein received her PhD from New York University and is board certified in Nursing Informatics.
 Her interests include nursing theory, research and the role of information technologies in the delivery of education and healthcare.